Designing an effective speed-training program - Part 6

 You have to know where your athletes are weak if you expect to effectively and consistently help them improve their speed and performance.
 In large part, this means establishing a baseline of proper posture and efficiency in the movement patterns used in their sport and training.
 Common weaknesses I see in athletes running mechanics are always due to lack of coordination, strength, flexibility and the proper instruction.

 Be consistent in your training

 I often see coaches who will do core work for the first two weeks of the season and never specifically do it again.
-Or, they will work on speed drills until the first competition and then assume athletes do not need further work.
+They will also work on speed drills until the first competition and then assume athletes do not need further work.
 Any element of training that is not consistently addressed will regress and become ineffective.
 Do not let your athletes become detrained in areas that are required for success.
 A poorly designed speed training program is better than no speed training program at all.

 Sweat the technique

-Use ground based, closed chain activities
+Use ground-based, closed chain activities

-In short this means, train on your feet.
+In short, this means, train on your feet.
 With most sports, the majority of competition takes place on the feet.
 To further emphasize the third topic, your athletes should do the same if you want to maximize their results.
-A couple of examples are: squats instead of leg press and medicine ball work instead of crunches.
+A couple of examples are squats instead of leg press and medicine ball work instead of crunches.

 Strengthen the core

 When running, most of your power is transferred through the core.
 This means the strength and conditioning of your abdominals, lower back, hips and glutes will dictate how much of your leg strength can be used to drive you forward.
 We often neglect to train this area consistently, which is a significant mistake.
-Slow down some video tape of an athlete with poor core strength and you will see the blatant postural deficiencies that result.
+Slow down some videotape of an athlete with poor core strength, and you will see the blatant postural deficiencies that result.
 Of course, this has a considerable impact on performance.